 165 Varsity Athletics (1, max 4) Participation in the university's inter-collegiate programs as sanctioned and governed by the PAC-10 Conference and/or the NCAA.
 Graded CR/NC.
-Prerequisite: departmental approval.

 171 First Aid (1, Fa) American Red Cross Standard and Advanced First Aid.